JamesMBligh/js-holder-sdk/README.md

 This packages is a boilerplate implementation of these common requirements and it can be used in any NodeJS / ExpressJS application as middleware.

-The key functions exported by this package are `cdrHeaders, cdrAuthorisation, and cdrJwtScopes`.
+The key functions exported by this package are `cdrHeaderValidator, cdrTokenValidator, and cdrJwtScopes`.

 ![Design](/images/MiddleWareDesign.jpg "Middleware pipeline")

-### cdrHeaders
+### cdrHeaderValidator

 This middleware function will handle some basic header checks and construct a CDR compliant *ErrorList* object where this required and return an appropriate Http status code.